isteven/visa/README.md

 ## Installation

+Installation steps:

 1. Create a folder, say "visa", and clone the repository there: git clone https://github.com/isteven/visa.git
 2. Go to that "visa" folder, open a terminal, and run "npm install"

 To run it, see the **Development server** part below.